-10 Aug Aussie Scientists Have Found a Way to Prevent Miscarriage and Birth Defects
+10 Aug Aussie Scientists Have Found a Way to Reduce Miscarriage and Birth Defects

 Yep, you read that heading right.
 A group of dead set legends from Sydney’s Victor Chang Cardiac Research Institute have discovered that having Vitamin B3 can cure molecular deficiencies which cause miscarriages and birth defects.